Fishing Effort Survey At-a-Glance

 - Number of days fished from private or rental boat in state of residence

-Each year, about 303,000 residential households across 17 states receive the Fishing Effort Survey in the mail.
-Response rates are consistently above 30 percent.
-Because research shows response rates increase when participants are compensated for their time and asked about topics other than fishing, the Fishing Effort Survey includes a $2 prepaid cash incentive and questions about weather and outdoor activity.
-A response from someone who didn’t fish at all is just as valuable to our survey as one from someone who fished every day.
+About 300,000 residential households across 17 states receive the FES each year.
+To increase response rates, the FES also includes questions about weather and outdoor activity.
+A response from someone who didn’t fish at all is just as valuable to our survey as one from someone who fishes frequently.

 If I haven't been surveyed, how do I know my trips count?